GPUOpen-Tools/gpu_performance_api/docs/source/usage.rst

 GPUPerfAPI must be initialized before the rendering context or device is created, so that the driver can be prepared for accessing hardware data.
-In the case of DirectX 12 or Vulkan, this function must be called before a queue is created.
+In the case of DirectX 12 or Vulkan, initialization must be done before a queue is created.
 For HSA/ROCm, this function must be called before the first call to ``hsa_init``.
 Once you are done using GPUPerfAPI, you should destroy the GPUPerfAPI instance.
+In the case of DirectX 12, destruction must be done before the device is destroyed.

 The following methods can be used to initialize and destroy GPUPerfAPI: